mbuthi/chat-room/README.md

-# chat-room
+# Upwork clone
-This is chat room web application which is designed fr users to create groups and join groups
+This is a upwork clone web application where users can apply for jobs, create job and see their job matches